Resource Center

 The purpose of all templates is to send transactional data from the brand's website to Partnerize.It automatically reads all transactional data from the eCommerce dataLayer within GTM, to populate the Partnerize tracking pixel.
 The templates works in conjunction with the Partnerize Click Reference template to retrieve the clickref stored in the current browser’s local storage / 1st party cookie thus mitigating risks of 3rd party cookie reliance.
 This tag should be deployed on confirmation event pages where the brand wants to send the transaction data to Partnerize.

-2.1.2 How to import Enhanced eCommerce Template
+2.1 How to import web eCommerce Templates

 • Navigate to the “Templates” section of Google Tag Manager